Skip to Content

 15. Adventure & Discovery Camps in the City of Aliso Viejo

-Most camps are for school-age children from ages 6 to 18.
+Most camps are for school-age children from ages 6 to 18 (with most the most options falling into the 6-10 year old range).
 I’ve updated my list of summer nature camps for kids with themes like science, animals, the ocean, engineering, birding, and even water sports.
 Please go ahead and email me if you know of camps I might have missed.

 If you value OUTDOOR SUMMER CAMPS, please make sure you sign up for this special time outdoors.
 Your kids will make memories for a lifetime and the organizers will continue to offer the camps as long as there is a demand.